mvanthoor/rustic-book/src/front_matter/prereq.md

 other version control systems built in, or they provide plugins or extensions.
 If you don't like these, then there are many GUI-applications to be found to use Git.
-If you are really a contrarian, you can also use choose a different verison control system... as long as you use _something_.
+If you are really a contrarian, you can also use choose a different version control system... as long as you use _something_.

 ## Actually know something about chess